pravatbhusal/university-notes/CS 314/Lectures/src/chapter15/README.md

 Most of the methods in the Lists have similar methods, instance variables, and functionality.
 Therefore, their complexity is the same for many of the implementations.
-Below is a representation of the complexities of the GenericList's public methods in best, average, and worst-case Big-O. Note that in Big-O, we cannot assume the list is empty; we can only assume the values within the Array.
+Below is a representation of the complexities of the GenericList's public methods in best, average, and worst-case Big-O. Note that in Big-O, we cannot assume the list is empty and make a fallacy that an algorithm is O(1); we can only assume the values within the Array.
 - capacity constructor
   - O(N) all cases due to creating a new Array
 - deep-copy constructor